vipulnaik/diet-exercise-health/notes/2024-01-27-unplanned-22-hour-fast.md

 ## Timeline

+### 2024-01-26 (prior day)

 On the evening of 2024-01-26, I had dinner a little late, around 9 PM (finishing around 10 PM).

+### 2024-01-27 (day of fast and breaking thereof)

-Then, on 2024-01-27, I did not have any food in the morning, as I got engrossed in some tax stuff.
+On 2024-01-27, I did not have any food in the morning, as I got engrossed in some tax stuff.
 After that, around 3 PM, I had to make a trip to downtown Berkeley for some trip-related stuff, and it was a bit time-sensitive, so I intentionally held off.
 After I came back, a little before 6 PM, after being out for over two hours (of standing and walking, maybe about 50% standing and 50% walking), I spent time wrapping up some of the stuff triggered by my outside trip.
 Then I returned to the tax stuff.

 It was around 8 PM when I finally decided I was feeling hungry enough that I had to break for my "breakfast"; I had also exhausted my cooked